Habits are automatic

-How much did you today that was simply a repetition of yesterday?
+How much did you do today that was simply a repetition of yesterday?
 Was your breakfast similar?
 Maybe it was different but you sat in the same chair or ate it at the same time?
 What about the order of your morning ablutions?
 The route you took to work?
-The irresistible snack you choose from the snack machine, around the 3pm slump?
+The irresistible snack you chose from the snack machine, around the 3 pm slump?

 The box of wine in my lounge room that arrived too late for a party is at fault, not me, for blowing my alcohol minimization targets this month.
 Yes?
 I knew you’d understand.

 Over time our habits become ‘triggered’ automatically by certain internal and external things and of course ….. stuff.

 But don’t intentions matter?

 Habits are different from conscious intentions.
 Walking into a dark room is likely to have you reach for a light switch without any conscious thinking it through at all.
 It is perhaps not surprising that different brain bits are involved in these different processes (specifically the neocortex for habits and the hippocampus for making novel decisions not triggered by repetition or environment).